 2.6.2 Dividend income

 Dividend income is recognized when the right to receive the payment has been established.

 2.7 Intangible assets

 Goodwill comprises the amount by which the acquisition value exceeds the fair value of the Group’s share of the identifiable net assets of acquired subsidiaries at the time of acquisition.
 Goodwill on acquisition of subsidiaries is recognized as intangible assets.
 Goodwill is reviewed annually to identify any impairment and recognized at acquisition value less accumulated impairment losses.
 Impairment of goodwill is not reversed.
 Gains or losses upon the divestment of a unit include the remaining carrying amount of the goodwill which relates to the divested unit.

 Detailed information regarding Duni’s definition of cash-generating units upon the allocation of goodwill is provided in Note 21.

-2.7.2 Customer relations, trademarks and licenses
+2.7.2 Customer relationships, trademarks and licenses

 2.7.3 Research and development